 Each SSD controller family implements different error-handling routines when it detects unrecoverable FTL corruption after a power event.
 The controller architecture determines both the error state the drive enters and the PC-3000 module required for recovery.

-Phison controllers enter ROM MODE when the service area metadata is corrupted beyond self-repair.
-The drive reports its model name as SATAFIRM S11 and shows 0 bytes capacity.
-The Phison E12 NVMe variant locks up or drops off the PCIe bus if power is cut during an SLC cache flush.
+Phison SATA controllers enter ROM MODE when the service area metadata is corrupted beyond self-repair.
+The PS3111 reports its model name as SATAFIRM S11 and shows 0 bytes capacity.
+The Phison E12 NVMe variant drops off the PCIe bus or locks up if power is cut during an SLC cache flush.
 PC-3000 injects the Phison-specific loader to access these panic states and rebuild the FTL from surviving page metadata.

 Silicon Motion controllers enter a BSY (Busy) state or drop to a generic 1GB ROM mode when the system tables are corrupted.
 The controller hangs on a specific initialization step and never completes SATA or NVMe enumeration.
 PC-3000 forces the controller past the stalled boot sequence using vendor-specific ATA commands and reconstructs the FTL from dedicated system blocks.